tshepang/blog-movies/content/movies/The Iron Lady (2011).rst

    offers nice and laid-back humor.

-The direction is sophisticated and smooth, though there's too focus on the modern-day Margaret, with so many flashbacks that it's just distracting.
+The direction is sophisticated and smooth, though there's too much focus on the modern-day Margaret, with so many flashbacks that it's just distracting.
 I also left the movie feeling like I still don't know enough about this 20th century giant.